Biggest Culture Shock in Canada: Stages, Management Tips

 Tips on Managing Culture Shock in Canada

 Whether you like it or not, culture shock is an internal part of moving to another country.
 With the right approach and support from locals, it will be easier for you to overcome the culture shock in Canada easily.
-Here are some tips on how to manage culture shock in Canada which can be very useful for you if you are planning to move.
+Here are some tips on how to manage culture shock in Canada, which can be very useful if you are planning to move.

 • Always stay open-minded and try to interact with locals.